oven-sh/bun/docs/api/utils.md

 `Bun.peek(prom: Promise)` (added in Bun v0.2.2)

-`Bun.peek` is a utility function that lets you read a promise's result without `await` or `.then`, but only if the promise has already fulfilled or rejected.
+Reads a promise's result without `await` or `.then`, but only if the promise has already fulfilled or rejected.

 ```ts
 import { peek } from "bun";